jonathanahn95/BetterHelp/README.md

 ### Search
-One of BetterHelps core features is the ability to search for relavent businesses.
+One of BetterHelp's core features is the ability to search for relavent businesses.
 Users are able to search for relevant businesses and upon submission, an AJAX Api request is made to the database where the businesses are filtered using ActiveRecord.

 ```ruby
   def search